Malone is in our blood

-“My brother thinks like my mom, but my dad and I think in the same terms,” she says.
+“My brother thinks like my mom, but my dad and I think in the same terms,” she said.
 “So we helped each other.
 And my dad was so helpful to me especially in the pharmacy classes because of his work with oncology patients for so many years and knowing all of the different kinds of cancer drugs.”

 Richelle enjoyed both programs, but especially her MSN.

 “The flexibility of the program was great, because it was a long day but nurses usually work in 12 hour shifts, so I could still work and get all my clinicals in and study and everything.
-So it was intense, but I felt so much support from my professors,” she says.
+So it was intense, but I felt so much support from my professors,” she said.
 “They pray for you, they are really committed to helping you succeed – and they encouraged us to come to them at any time with any thing at any time – even if it was two o’clock in the morning!”

 John and Christine’s careers started a number of years ago: Christine became an LPN in 1994, achieving her childhood dream of becoming a nurse; John was a Navy veteran and construction worker, and joined the Army Reserves in 1991, then became a medic.
 The first Gulf War had just started and he had a desire to serve his country in that capacity: a career that has taken him to Bosnia, Panama, Hungary, Germany, and Iraq.

-“On my first day of clinicals, I knew that this [nursing] was my calling, and what I wanted to be doing for the rest of my life,” John I says.
+“On my first day of clinicals, I knew that this [nursing] was my calling, and what I wanted to be doing for the rest of my life,” John I said.
 “I loved taking care of patients.”

-“Dad was going to nursing school when I was in eighth grade,” John II explains, “And I remember saying, ‘I want to see you Dad.’
+“Dad was going to nursing school when I was in eighth grade,” John II explained, “And I remember saying, ‘I want to see you Dad.’
 And he would say, ‘here help me study this.’
 So as a kid, I became fascinated with how the human body worked.
 I went to work with my mom, too, and while I thought I would be a doctor instead of a nurse, I love being an RN!
 Being a nurse instead of a doctor means that I get to spend more time with my family and I don’t have to be on call all the time.”

 But Richelle was not planning on becoming a nurse at all – she wanted to have a career in music or art.

 “I was very involved in choir and band in high school, and thought I wanted to do that.
-But as I researched it, I was concerned it would be too difficult to find a job in the area,” she says.
+But as I researched it, I was concerned it would be too difficult to find a job in the area,” she said.
 “Both of my parents worked at Aultman, and I attended a ‘take your kid to work’ day, and I realized how many options were available in nursing, so I started getting serious.
 I fought with the idea of becoming a nurse, but now I couldn’t imagine doing anything else.”